-- 22. Each team will complete an original patent application pertaining to the invention statement and other documentation, as described below.
-The use of generative artificial intelligence is expressly prohibited. - 23.
-A complete team submission will consist of the following: - a.
+- 22. Each team will complete an original patent application pertaining to the Invention Statement and other documentation, as described below.
+The application may repeat language from the Invention Statement and reproduce any drawing(s).
+The use of generative artificial intelligence is expressly prohibited to generate the specification, claims, drawings, claim drafting strategy and presentation documents. - 23.
+A complete team submission will consist of the following items: - a.
 Patent Application; - b.
 Search Strategy Summary; - c.
-Application Drafting Strategy Summary; - d.
+Claim Drafting Strategy Summary; - d.
 Information Disclosure Statement (IDS); and - e.
 Slides for oral presentation. - 24.
-Items a-d must be received no later than 11:59 ET on January 25, 2025, and item (e) must be received no later than 11:59 ET on February 24, 2025. - 25.
-Items (a)-(d) must be formatted in accordance with 37 CFR 1.52(a). - 26.
+Rule 23 items (a)-(d) must be received no later than 11:59 ET on February 3, 2025, and item (e) must be received no later than 11:59 ET on February 24, 2025. - 25.
+Rule 23 items (a)-(d) must be formatted in accordance with 37 CFR 1.52(a). - 26.
 Documents in the team submissions must be submitted via the Competition webpage and must be titled as follows: